Today’s Biomedical Research Requires New Technologies

 match$disease isa disease, has name “SARS”;$gene isa gene;(therapeutic: $drug, associated-gene: $gene) isa gene-disease-association;

-The Future of Biomedical Research Made Possible by Grakn
+The Future of Biomedical Research Made Possible by TypeDB

 Medical research is extremely difficult and involves a lot of unknowns.
-Grakn is able to accelerate much of this process by making it easier to uncover and infer hidden relationships in our data.
+TypeDB is able to accelerate much of this process by making it easier to uncover and infer hidden relationships in our data.

-Through the strong type system, type hierarchies and hyper relations, Grakn’s schema language allows a level of expressivity required to model biomedical data for any application; and because of this flexible and expressive language (Graql), costly and complicated schema re-designs are no longer needed.
+Through the strong type system, type hierarchies and hyper relations, TypeDB’s schema language allows a level of expressivity required to model biomedical data for any application; and because of this flexible and expressive language (TypeQL), costly and complicated schema re-designs are no longer needed.
 This ability to extend your schema, quickly and efficiently, is paramount to accelerating biomedical research.

-Stay tuned for the forthcoming release of Grakn 2.0 Cluster — our commercial product that enables massive scalability, high availability, and orchestration mechanisms which biotech and pharmaceutical companies require.
+We recently announced the release of TypeDB Cluster — our commercial product that enables massive scalability, high availability, and orchestration mechanisms which biotech and pharmaceutical companies require.